3dem/relion-documents/source/Installation.rst

     This will slow down GPU-execution considerably, while this does *NOT* improve the resolution.
     Thus, this option is not recommended.

-Compiling GPU-code for your architecture:
+Compiling NVIDIA GPU codes for your architecture:
     ``cmake -DCUDA_ARCH=52 ..`` (default is 35, meaning compute capability 3.5, which is the lowest supported by |RELION|)

-    CUDA-capable devices have a so-called compute capability, which code can be compiled against for optimal performance.
+    CUDA-capable NVIDIA devices have a so-called compute capability, which code can be compiled against for optimal performance.
     The compute capability of your card can be looked up at `the table in NVIDIA website <https://developer.nvidia.com/cuda-gpus>`_.
     WARNING: If you use a wrong number, compilation might succeed but the resulting binary can fail at the runtime.